 An AP shall not send a frame that contains a TRS Control subfield(#13136) to a STA that has not set the TRS Support subfield(#13136) to 1 in the HE MAC Capabilities Information field of the HE Capabilities element it transmits.

+An AP shall not send a TRS Control field or a Trigger frame with a User Info field addressed to a STA with the RU Allocation subfield of the TRS Control field or the User Info field indicating 2x996-tone if the STA has not set the UL 2x996-tone RU Support subfield to 1 in the HE MAC Capabilities Information field of the HE Capabilities element it transmits. (#12376)